HanadaLee/openresty/patches/README.md

 refer to [ngx_waf](https://github.com/macskas/nginx-ssl-fingerprint).

-This patch changes variable names to avoid potential conflicts with $http_ prefixed variables.
+ngx_ssl_fingerprint_module_ext.patch changes variable names to avoid potential conflicts with $http_ prefixed variables.

+ngx_ssl_fingerprint_module_quictls_1.1.1 is used for quictls fork since the openssl patch from the original repository cannot be applied.